anthonyhumphreys/advent-of-code-2025/scripts/README.md

 ```

 This will create:
-- Day 06 in the specified format
+- Day 08 in the specified format (directories only, no template files)

 ## What it does